ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/container-demo-2/README.md

 cat ./output/CNN/metrics.txt
 ```

-Finally exit from the compute node so we do not continue to consume GPU resources
+Finally exit from the container and exit the compute node so we do not continue to consume GPU resources
 ```
+exit
 exit
 ```